Twenty-fifth Amendment to the United States Constitution: Historical background

 The 1951 novel The Caine Mutiny and its 1954 film version influenced the amendment's drafters.
-John D. Feerick told The Washington Post in 2018 that the film was a "live depiction" of the type of crisis that could arise "if a president ever faced questions about physical or mental inabilities but disagreed completely with the judgment", a situation the Constitution did not address.
-Lawmakers drafting the amendment intentionally omitted any wording that could be exploited by the vice president or other officials to depose the president merely by saying that he was "disabled", as the crew in the novel did to Captain Queeg.
+In 2018, John Feerick called the film a "live depiction" of the type of crisis that could arise "if a president ever faced questions about physical or mental inabilities but disagreed completely with the judgment", a situation the Constitution did not address.
+Lawmakers drafting the amendment intentionally omitted any wording that the vice president or other officials could exploit to depose the president merely by saying that he was "disabled", as the crew in the novel did to Captain Queeg.

 Proposal, enactment, and ratification

 Keating–Kefauver proposal

 In 1963, Senator Kenneth Keating of New York proposed a Constitutional amendment that would have enabled Congress to enact legislation providing for how to determine when a president is unable to discharge the powers and duties of the presidency, rather than, as the Twenty-fifth Amendment does, having the Constitution so provide.
 This proposal was based upon a recommendation of the American Bar Association in 1960.

 The text of the proposal read:

 In case of the removal of the President from office or of his death or resignation, the said office shall devolve on the Vice President.
 In case of the inability of the President to discharge the powers and duties of the said office, the said powers and duties shall devolve on the Vice President, until the inability be removed.
 The Congress may by law provide for the case of removal, death, resignation or inability, both of the President and Vice President, declaring what officer shall then be President, or, in case of inability, act as President, and such officer shall be or act as President accordingly, until a President shall be elected or, in case of inability, until the inability shall be earlier removed.
 The commencement and termination of any inability shall be determined by such method as Congress shall by law provide.

 Senators raised concerns that the Congress could either abuse such authority or neglect to enact any such legislation after the adoption of this proposal.
 Tennessee senator Estes Kefauver, the chairman of the Senate Judiciary Committee's Subcommittee on Constitutional Amendments, a longtime advocate for addressing the disability question, spearheaded the effort until he died in August 1963.
 Keating was defeated in the 1964 election, but Senator Roman Hruska of Nebraska took up Keating's cause as a new member of the Subcommittee on Constitutional Amendments.